mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 The songs stand for themselves - keeping instrumentation to a minimum, Neil Young puts a lot of this album's weight on its melodies.
 He fully succeeds.

 ## 2/24 Helplessness Blues - Fleet Foxes
-* nth Listen: Pretty/ very good
+* Nth Listen: Pretty/ very good

 I hadn't listened to this album in seven years.
 With a fresh look, it's still great.
 If I had an orchard, I'd work til I'm sore - I would too..
 I would too.